Mazda3: 2015

 For the 2015 model year in North America, the 2.5-litre cars are also offered with manual gearbox.
-Model grades for the U.S. market are SV (2.0 Sedan only), Sport (2.0 Sedan & Hatchback), Touring, and Grand Touring (available in all body styles with either engine).
+Model trim levels for the U.S. market are SV (2.0 Sedan only), Sport (2.0 Sedan and Hatchback), Touring, and Grand Touring (available in all body styles with either engine).
 The 2014 model ranked number one among Affordable Small Cars in U.S. News & World Report's rankings.
 In the 2014 Canadian Car of the Year rankings Mazda3 was chosen as the Best New Small Car.
 Canadian magazine The Car Guide chose Mazda3 as the Best Compact Car in its Best Buys car rankings for 2015 and 2016.

-In Europe, three Skyactiv-G (gasoline) engines are offered, one 1.5L and two 2.0L (at two different power ratings, 120 and 165 PS); and a 2.2L Skyactiv-D (Diesel) engine is available.
+In Europe, three Skyactiv-G (petrol) engines are offered, one 1.5L and two 2.0L (at two different power ratings, 120 and 165 PS); and a 2.2L Skyactiv-D (Diesel) engine is available.
 Availability of hatchback and sedan/saloon body styles and their combinations with engines varies amongst European markets.
 In 2014, the Mazda3 made it to the finals of the European Car of the Year competition.
 For the UK market, the Mazda3 Sedan was marketed as a fastback.

 Thailand models of Mazda3 went on sale on 18 March 2014.

 A concept version of the Mazda3, with an engine powered by compressed natural gas, was unveiled in 2013 at the Tokyo Motor Show.

 In Malaysia, the third-generation Mazda3 was first launched in March 2014 fully imported from Japan and was available with a sole 2.0L sedan variant.
 In April 2015, locally assembled versions of the Mazda3 became available for purchase.
 In April 2017, the facelift version was launched with 3 offerings, the Sedan GL, Sedan High and Hatchback.